yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 1. Retrieving values for slicers/filters.
 2. Aggregation on fact tables using dimension data.

-In the next section we will compare different storage modes and showcase which storage mode is a good fit for dimension table.
-There are two common query patterns for dimension tables:
-1. Retrieving values for slicers/filters.
-2. Aggregation on fact tables using dimension data.

 For our testing scenario we use a **Small** Pro SQL Warehouse.
 We will create report with both query pattterns highlighted above.